stonemjs/docs/src/docs/essentials/logging.md

 Logging is effortless and extensible in Stone.js.

 At its core, Stone.js provides a built-in logging utility through a console-based singleton logger.
-This default logger is designed for simplicity — it's available globally, context-aware, and ready to use without configuration.
+This default logger is designed for simplicity, it's available globally, context-aware, and ready to use without configuration.

 But that's just the beginning.

 The logger system in Stone.js is fully integrated into the Continuum Architecture, meaning it works seamlessly across all dimensions: setup, initialization, and integration.
 You can access it from lifecycle hooks, middleware, event handlers, services and so on.
-The default implementation is perfect for development and prototyping — but when you need more power, you can replace it entirely with your own logger (like [pino](https://getpino.io/#/) or [winston](https://github.com/winstonjs/winston)).
+The default implementation is perfect for development and prototyping, but when you need more power, you can replace it entirely with your own logger (like [pino](https://getpino.io/#/) or [winston](https://github.com/winstonjs/winston)).

 Stone.js treats logging like any other part of your internal context: injectable, configurable, and replaceable.

-Logging is not just for debugging — it's a first-class citizen in the Stone.js ecosystem.
+Logging is not just for debugging, it's a first-class citizen in the Stone.js ecosystem.
 Whether you're building a CLI tool, a backend microservice, or a frontend app, the logger is always there, fluent with your context.

 ## Using Logger

 ### Access the Logger

 Stone.js gives you multiple ways to access the logger, depending on the context you're in.
-The default logger is available as a singleton, but it’s also automatically injected into the system's internal context during setup — so no need for global imports, you can just inject it where you need it.
+The default logger is available as a singleton, but it’s also automatically injected into the system's internal context during setup, so no need for global imports, you can just inject it where you need it.

 #### Global Singleton (Anywhere)